microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaMSGroupLifecyclePolicy.md

 ```

 ## DESCRIPTION
 The `Get-EntraBetaMSGroupLifecyclePolicy` command retrieves the properties and relationships of a groupLifecyclePolicies object in Microsoft Entra ID.
+Specify the `-Id` parameter to get the group lifecycle policy.
 If you specify no parameters, this cmdlet gets all groupLifecyclePolicies.

 ## EXAMPLES